amarjeetkhera/Sentiment-Analysis-on-IMDb-reviews/README.md

 nltk: Natural Language Processing toolkit.
 wordcloud: Visualization of frequent words.

-📉 Exploratory Data Analysis (EDA)
+## 📉 Exploratory Data Analysis (EDA)

-We performed extensive EDA to understand the dataset:
+The following steps as part of the EDA were performed to understand the dataset:

 Class Distribution: Visualized the balance between positive and negative reviews.
 Word Clouds: Created separate word clouds for positive and negative reviews to highlight common words.
-N-gram Analysis: Analyzed frequently occurring bigrams and trigrams.
-Review Length Distribution: Explored the distribution of review lengths and their correlation with sentiment.
 TF-IDF Analysis: Visualized the most significant words based on their TF-IDF scores.

-🧑‍💻 Model Building & Evaluation
+## 🧑‍💻 Model Building & Evaluation

 Preprocessed the data using Bag-of-Words and TF-IDF vectorizers.
 Trained a Logistic Regression model to classify reviews as positive or negative.